benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

 Community Detection
 -------------------

-After learning about data handling, datasets, loader and transforms in PyTorch Geometric, it's time to implement our first graph neural network!

-We will use a simple GCN layer and replicate the experiments on the Cora citation dataset.
-For a high-level explanation on GCN, have a look at its `blog post <http://tkipf.github.io/graph-convolutional-networks/>`_.
+The first machine learning task that we will do is the clustering of pages on Facebook.
+In this network nodes represent official verified Facebook pages and the links between them are mutual likes.
+The pages have categories and we will look how well the cluster and group memberships are aligned.

-We first need to load the Cora dataset:
+We first need to load the Facebook page-page network dataset.
+We will use the page-page graph and the page category vector.

 .. code-block:: python